lgersman/pragmatic-angular/README.md

 The answer is : **NO !**

-It's piece of cake to make all your [jQuery] plugins available to [AngularJS] without wrapping them individually into directives.
+Its piece of cake to make all your [jQuery] plugins available to [AngularJS] without wrapping them individually into directives.
 And same for custom events.

-Thats what [pragmatic-angular] provides : an [AngularJS] module containing 2 directives to use any [jQuery] plugin and any custom event in [AngularJS].
+Thats what [pragmatic-angular] provides : an [AngularJS] module containing 2 directives to use any [jQuery] plugin consume any custom event in [AngularJS].

 ### Usage